Wines

 • Tertiary Flavours (developing as the wine ages): leather and earthy and smoky aromas

 Syrah is typically dry, with medium-high tannins and medium acidity.
 The wines possess alcohol levels ranging between 13.5–15% ABV.
-Syrahs are well known for their intense burst of flavours that gradually taper off, leaving a spicy peppery note in the aftertaste.
+Syrah flavors are very intense, although they gradually taper off, leaving a spicy peppery note in the aftertaste.

 Food Pairings for Syrah Wines